browndeer/lolcode-spec/v1.450/lolcode-spec.md

 ```

 The following are examples of assignment operators: `UPPIN` and `NERFIN`.
-These operators only work on numerical types.
+These operators only work on NUMBRs.

 ```
 UPPIN x          BTW increment x by 1